dot-event/dot-event/README.md

 ## Logging and an immutable store

-Its easy to write composer libraries that add functionality to listeners.
-Dot-event already has composers for [logging](https://github.com/dot-event/log2) and even an [immutable store](https://github.com/dot-event/store2).
+Composer libraries can dynamically add a listener to all events, enabling [powerful logging features](https://github.com/dot-event/log2).

+Dot-event also has an [immutable store](https://github.com/dot-event/store2) with a light footprint (<0.5 kb compressed and gzipped).

 ## Setup